Skip to main content\(\newcommand{\R}{\mathbb R}

 Let A be the standard matrix of the linear transformation \(T\text{.}\)

-\(\displaystyle \operatorname{ker}(T)=\operatorname{Nullspace}(A).\)
+\(\displaystyle \operatorname{Ker}(T)=\operatorname{Nullspace}(A).\)

-\(\displaystyle \operatorname{ran}(T)=\operatorname{col}(A).\)
+\(\displaystyle \operatorname{Range}(T)=\operatorname{col}(A).\)

 Proof.